WBES-TV

 WBES-TV was an early UHF television station in Buffalo, New York.
+The station was formerly owned by the Buffalo-Niagara Television Corporation.

+History

-The station operated on channel 59 from studios in the Hotel Lafayette in Buffalo.
+The station operated on UHF channel 59 from studios in the Hotel Lafayette in Buffalo.
 WBES-TV, the second UHF station (and third TV station overall) in Western New York, was very short-lived, signing on September 29, 1953 and shutting down for the last time on December 19 of the same year.
 An independent station for its entire existence, WBES-TV was plagued by technical and financial problems, the primary factor in the station's failure.
-Channel 59 was never reissued; it would not be used again in Western New York until being reallocated to Rochester, New York station WHAM-TV, where it was used as the temporary digital channel prior to the digital television transition.

-WBES-TV has occasionally been erroneously listed as being on channel 56 or 58, two channels that were later issued to other licensees, both low-power stations: 56 became WBXZ-LP, a station operated as of 2015 by Steven Ritchie.
-Channel 58, last known as WFHW-LP, has also gone silent.

-Channels 52 through 69 were removed entirely from broadcast television use soon after the 2009 completion of US DTV transition.
+Channel 59 was never reissued in Buffalo.

+Tom Jolls, at the time a radio personality at Lockport's WUSJ, was one of the station's personalities.
+He would eventually return to television a decade later, first with WBEN-TV (channel 4, now WIVB-TV, then more permanently with WKBW-TV (channel 7), where he spent 24 years as a weatherman.

-After WBES-TV was shut down, Buffalo was left with two stations, market leader WBEN-TV (channel 4) and fellow UHF upstart WBUF-TV (channel 17); WGR-TV (channel 2) signed on for the very first time on August 14, 1954, using WBES-TV's broadcast tower.
+After WBES-TV was shut down, Buffalo was left with two stations, market leader WBEN-TV and fellow UHF upstart WBUF-TV (channel 17); WGR-TV (channel 2) signed on for the very first time on August 14, 1954, using WBES-TV's broadcast tower.